 Housing is considered affordable when it is less than 30% of total household income.
 When people spend more than 30% of their income on housing, they experience financial strain, with insufficient funds for other expenses such as food, transportation, education, or other needs.
-In the City of Thunder Bay, 19.3% of the population spent more than 30% or more of their income on shelter costs in 2016.
+In the city of Thunder Bay, 19.3% of the population spent more than 30% or more of their income on shelter costs in 2016.
 This percentage is higher for tenant households; 42.6% of renters find themselves living in unaffordable housing.
-The properties of the population of the population spent more than 30% or more of their income on shelter costs in 2016.
-This percentage is higher for tenant households; 42.6% of renters find themselves living in unaffordable housing.
+The same transfer of the same transfer o